 - Increasing the rate of urbanization and per capita Income will certainly boost the growth of chain market restaurants.

-Challenges in Food Industry:
+Challenges in the Food Industry:

-- Next to the tourism industry, the Quick Service restaurant food industry lines up as most affected by COVID-19.
+- Next to the tourism industry, the Quick Service restaurant food industry lines up as the most affected by COVID-19.

 - Many shops have closed with huge money burnt due to the lockdown.